grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

 Composing using constructors has one significant advantage.
-The code
-that passes `Recipient` to `Sender` through constructor is most often
-in a totally different place than the code using `Sender`.
-Thus, the code using `Sender` is not aware that `Sender` stores a
-reference to `Recipient` inside it.
-This
-basically means that when `Sender` is used, e.g. like this:
+The code that passes `Recipient` to `Sender` through constructor is most often in a totally different place than the code using `Sender`.
+Thus, the code using `Sender` is not aware that `Sender` stores a reference to `Recipient` inside it.
+This basically means that when `Sender` is used, e.g. like this:

 {lang="csharp"}
 ~~~
 sender.DoSomething()
 ~~~

-`Sender` may send message to `Recipient` internally, but the code
-invoking the `DoSomething()` method is completely unaware of that.
+the `Sender` may then react by sending message to `Recipient`, but the code invoking the `DoSomething()` method is completely unaware of that.
-Which is good, because "what you hide, you can change" - if we decide
-that the `Sender` needs not use the `Recipient` to do its duty, the
-code that uses `Sender` does not need to change at all - it still uses
-the `Sender` the same way:
+Which is good, because "what you hide, you can change"[^kolskybain] - if we decide that the `Sender` needs not use the `Recipient` to do its duty (or pass in a different implementation of `Sender` that does not need the `Recipient`), the code that uses `Sender` does not need to change at all - it still uses the `Sender` the same way:

 {lang="csharp"}
 ~~~
 sender.DoSomething()
 ~~~

-All we have to change is the composition code:
+All we have to change is the composition code to remove `Recipient`:

 {lang="csharp"}
 ~~~
-//no need to pass a reference to Recipient anymore sender = new Sender();
+//no need to pass a reference to Recipient anymore new Sender();
 ~~~

+Another advantage of the constructor approach is that if `Recipient` is required for a `Sender` to work correctly and it does not make sense to create a `Sender` without a `Recipient`, the signature of the constructor makes it explicit - the compiler will not let us create a `Sender` without passing *something* as a `Recipient`.

-Passing into constructor is a great way to compose sender with a recipient
-permanently.
-In order to be able to do this, a `Recipient` must, of
-course, exist before a `Sender` does.
-Another less obvious requirement
-for this composition is that `Recipient` must be usable at least as long
-as `Sender` is usable.
+Passing into constructor is a great solution in cases we want to compose sender with a recipient permanently (i.e. for the lifetime of `Sender`).
+In order to be able to do this, a `Recipient` must, of course, exist before a `Sender` does.
+Another less obvious requirement for this composition is that `Recipient` must be usable at least as long as `Sender` is usable.
 In other words, the following is nonsense:

 {lang="csharp"}
 ~~~